nhsconnect/Dose-Syntax-Implementation/pages/explore/careconnect-overview.md

 ## Use of CareConnect[x].text Narrative ##

-Refer to the section "Text Narrative" within this documentation.
+Refer to the section "CareConnect Text Narrative" within this documentation.

 ## Use of medication.text ##